Our Family & Other Animals - the details

 Ken made them a beautiful enclosure (goat heaven) down in our pixie dell, but we can't leave them their for 2 minutes before they jump the fence.
 They would rather be in the paddock with their best friend rusty the shetland and where they can see all of the camping guests.

-Merlin and Sunrise
+Merlin and Sunny

 Our 2 alpaca boys joined us in December 20 and quickly adjusted to life at Bonners Lodge.
 Although they had been handled in the past it was not on a daily basis so it has taken a bit of patience to get them used to having their halters put on every day.
 Alpacas are shy by nature so dont take it personally if they dont come over for a cuddle straight away.